LaurentMazare/deep-models/densenet/README.md

 * Weight decay is set to 1e-4.
 * Batch size is 64.
 * This implements DenseNet-40, i.e. 3 dense blocks of 12 layers each.
 The growth rate is set to 12.
 * A dropout with a keep probability of 0.8 is used for each convolution.
-* Convolutions don't use any bias as this would be offseted by batch normalization.
+Convolutions don't use any bias.

-This achieved 92.5% accuracy on CIFAR-10 without data augmentation (the paper result is 93%).
+The resulting accuracy is 92.5% on CIFAR-10 without data augmentation (the paper result is 93%).

 ![Results](./results.png)